 Health literacy and Its Association with diabetes knowledge, Self –Efficacy and Disease self –Management among African Americas with diabetes Mellitus.

-Also, the level of literacy was also considered as one of the determinants of longevity.
+Literacy levels were also considered as a determinant of longevity.
 The Institute of Medicine defines health literacy as “the degree to which individuals have the capacity to obtain, process and understanding basic information and service, needed to make an appropriate decision regarding their health’’.
-Low literacy is being associated with difficulty understanding written or verbal medical advice, adverse health outcome and negative effects on the health of individual ( McCleary-Jones 2011).
-In the study, it is found out that Low literacy in health care affected patient-physician communication and led to substandard medical care.
+Low literacy is also associated with difficulty understanding written or verbal medical advice, adverse health outcome and negative effects on the health of individual ( McCleary-Jones 2011).
+In the study, low literacy in health care affected patient-physician communication and led to substandard medical care.
 Low literacy is more prevalent in people with fewer years of education, those of certain racial or ethnic groups and elderly.

-According to (NINR and NCMHHD 2001) is known that low literacy increase the risk of health disparities in African American (McCleary-Jones 2011).
+Low literacy increase the risk of health disparities in African American (McCleary-Jones 2011).
 The National Center for Education Statistics (NCES) found the performance of African American to be lower than that of Whites and Asians on all three literacy scales measured prose, documentation and Qualitative. ((McCleary-Jones 2011).

-In the ( McCleary-Jones 2011) study, diabetes is more common among African- Americans and other minority population and diabetes complications are leading cause of morbidity and mortality in the US population also found out that African- American had lower health literacy score.
-Patient with low literacy had less desire to participate in medical decision making and had less diabetes- related knowledge than that of a patient with a high education background.
-Again low literacy was associated with several adverse health outcome, such as increased odd of poor medication adherence, increased the risk of hospitalization and decrease glycemic control with increased in retinopathy, nephropathy, and neuropathy.
+Diabetes is more common among African- Americans and other minority populations Diabetes complications are the leading cause of morbidity and mortality among African- Americans, are also known to have lower health literacy score.
+Patients with low literacy had less desire to participate in medical decision making and less diabetes- related knowledge than that of a patient with a high education background.
+Low literacy was associated with several adverse health outcome, such as increased odds of poor medication adherence, increased risk of hospitalization and decrease glycemic control resulting in increased risk of developing retinopathy, nephropathy, and neuropathy.

-Besides literacy, (McCleary-Jones 2011) mentioned that an individual’s confidence in his ability to perform health will influence his /her involvement in it.
-Means patient with diabetes needs to have self-efficacy, which being defined as a person’s belief in their ability to succeed in a particular situation.
-(McCleary-Jones 2011).
-Studies have indicated that if intervention made towards self-efficacy, it would produce improvement in self-management of chronic disease and positive health outcome.
+Furthermore, individual’s confidence in the ability to perform health will influence his /her involvement in it.
+Patients with diabetes needs to have self-efficacy, which being defined as a person’s belief in their ability to succeed in a particular situation.
+(McCleary-Jones 2011 If interventions are made towards self-efficacy, then patients will display improvement in self-management of chronic disease and positive health outcome.

-However, Yin, Wong & Au (2015) focused their study on peer support.
-It says while the health care professional delivers diabetes self- management education for initial acquisition of knowledge and skill the diabetes patient still need support in other to maintain learned behavior.
-(Yin et al., 2015) In the study, peer support was referred to as the transfer of experiential knowledge of a specific behavior or coping strategy for a stressor between people who share a particular characteristic.
+While the health care professional delivers diabetes self- management education for initial acquisition of knowledge and skill, diabetes patients still need support in other to maintain learned behavior.
+(Yin, Wong & AU, 2015) =Peer support is referred to as the transfer of experiential knowledge of a specific behavior or coping strategy for a stressor between people who share a particular characteristic.
 People with a common illness can share knowledge and experience in a less hierarchical and more reciprocal relationship than that between patient and health care professional.
 (Yin et al., 2015).

-In the study, it has been found that individual who regularly follow the tasks involved in intensive management programs achieve better short and long-term health.
-The study uses individual with diabetes who is ready to been train as a trainer “Train the trainer” to provide a basic knowledge and emotional support to their peers.
+In the study, individuals who regularly followed the tasks involved in intensive management programs achieve better short and long-term health.
+The study used individuals with diabetes ready to been trained as a trainer.
+“Train the trainer” programs provide a basic knowledge and emotional support to their peers.
 The training consists of

 1. Effective communication, focusing on positive thinking, empathetic listening, and appropriate questioning, taught by a neurolinguistic programming expert